Asset Tokenization

 March 21, 2026

-YLDS changes that equation.
+YLDS changes that equation entirely.
 Launched in February 2025 by Figure Markets, YLDS is the first stablecoin to be registered with the SEC as a security — and the first to pass yield directly through to holders.
 It pays interest based on the Secured Overnight Financing Rate (SOFR) minus 0.50%, accrued daily and paid monthly.

 How YLDS Works